I’ve been thinking a lot lately about how the argument for student loan forgiveness depends upon empathy.

 Anybody who takes a close look at student loans in the United States will see an unfair system.
 From a young age, Americans are indoctrinated on the idea that after high school, you go to college.
 People argue that student loan debt is “good debt” and we let people who are not even old enough to buy a beer commit to repaying over $100,000 of debt.
 When people enter repayment, there are special rules that protect lenders that don’t apply to mortgages or credit cards.
 Compared to these other debts, the rules for student loans are particularly cruel.

 Add in deceptive for-profit colleges that do lasting damages to borrowers, and the fact that a college education is way more expensive than what it used to be, and things clearly are not fair.

 Asking for student loan forgiveness exposes borrowers to accusations that they are asking for a handout.
 Calling for changes to a system that is unfair may be far more palatable to many Americans.

 If student loan borrowers want Americans to care about their struggles, we as borrowers must acknowledge the hardships faced by others.

 If you just paid off your student loans and then the government announces a student loan forgiveness program, it would suck.
 I’d like to think I’d take the high road and be happy for the people that don’t have to deal with the hardships I faced, but on some level, I’d wish I would have done things a little bit differently.

 There isn’t an easy answer to this particular problem.
 However, we can’t pretend that this huge group doesn’t exist.

 Polling information can influence public policy.
 When large majorities of Americans support a cause, politicians are often happy to appease their voters.

-These days, many Americans form their opinions based upon what they read on social media.
+These days, many Americans form their opinions based on what they read on social media.
 The things borrowers say and post can make a difference.